ssalvaterra/LIB-201/network-analysis.md

 | Christine Smith | Pauline Smith | Starkville | Pittsboro |
 | Pauline Smith | Martha Smith | Pittsboro | Meridian |

 In this graph, each column heading (the variables) has one observation (the information in one letter).
-That's tidy data! <!--link to Hadley Wickham article?-->
+That's tidy data!

 Say, for instance, though, that we want to see all of the people mentioned in several letters to get a better idea of the network of people in the lives of the Smith family members and their friends.
 We could structure our data so that each source (the letter writer) has a target (the person they write to and the people they mention), and each target has either a reciprocal (undirected) or non-reciprocal (directed) edge.